- Get Involved

 MARY, MOTHER OF THE EUCHARIST

 A framed copy of this picture of Mary, Mother of the Eucharist was prominently displayed at the front of the main training sessions' meeting room at the June 2019 SPSE IMMERSION.
 It beautifully illustrates several key elements of the spirituality associated with St. Paul Street Evangelization: 1) following the personal example of Jesus' mother Mary as His first disciple, 2) empowerment by the Holy Spirit and obedience to His inspiration, 3) walking in the light and love of God, 3) pointing to Jesus as the true center of our hearts, 4) personally sharing the Good News of Jesus with others, 5) inviting others to personally encounter and know Jesus as their Lord and Savior, and 6) invite others to encounter Jesus in His Holy Eucharist within the Catholic Church.

-This picture is displayed when the SPSE Lorain County Team is evangelizing at the Lorain County Fair.
+This picture is displayed when the SPSE Lorain County Team is evangelizing at the Lorain County Fair, hosting an SPSE Basic Evangelization or other training courses, or giving a formal presentation about the SPSE Ministry.
 References to six New Testament scripture verses are listed at the bottom of the picture to point out key events in Mary's life that illustrate her example as Jesus' first disciple.
 They are:

 1) “Here am I, the Servant of the Lord; let it be with me according to your word.”
 Luke 1:38